 What is social withdrawal or social isolation?

-Do you spend more and more time alone because you think that no one understands what you’ve experienced or what you’re going through?
-Are you avoiding social situations because you might be reminded of things you don’t want to remember?
+Are you spending increasingly more time alone because you think no one understands what you’ve experienced or what you’re going through?
+Are you avoiding social situations because you might be reminded of things you hope to forget?
+Do you avoid others because you feel you should be able to deal with challenges on your own?
 These can be signs of social withdrawal or social isolation.

 If I’m withdrawing from others or isolating myself, what can I do about it right away?